Seattle, Washington, United States

 Austrians took pride in this opera house.
 After a bombing in 1945, the building was reconstructed, and performances were broadcast on national television.

 Museum housing the most important print rooms in the world with approximately 65,000 drawings and approximately 1 million old master prints.

 This historic Scottish football stadium underwent major renovations following not just one, but two fatal disasters.

 Multiple societies came together in the late 1800s to create the first free public library in Rhode Island, which later morphed into this magnificent structure.

-Each 88-foot silo holds roughly 100,000 pounds of its respective raw ingredient.
+Each 88-foot silo could contain ~100,000 pounds of its respective raw ingredient.